 If you need further information on this topic, be sure to read my post about how to encourage your chinchilla to enjoy being held here.

-It’s also the area of conversation we are going to cover next.
+It’s also the topic we are going to cover next.

-Okay, we ended the last section by discussing that you need to keep an eye on proper handling techniques.
+We ended the last section by mentioning that you need to make sure your children know proper handling techniques.

-The best thing to do with your kid is to instruct your children to allow your chinchilla to come to them.
+The best thing to do with your kids is to instruct them to allow your chinchilla to come to them.

-Trust me, it will only take a day or two before your chinchilla is jumping in your child’s lap, allowing them to pet them and loving every second of it.
+Trust me, it will only take a day or two before your chinchilla is jumping in your child’s lap, allowing you kid to pet it and loving every second of it.

-I think the children simply need to learn to remain relatively calm (as in not screaming or throwing things) when interacting with a chinchilla, and you won’t have much if any issues.
+I think the children simply need to learn to remain relatively calm (as in not screaming or throwing things) when interacting with a chinchilla, and you won’t have many, if any, issues.

 Keep in mind again, this is the opinion of someone who has been there and done that.

-Ensure that your children understand that patient interaction is best during these weeks.
+Ensure that your children understand that being patient with interactions is best during these weeks.

 The calmer your kids can remain during those initial weeks, the faster the bond and trust can be established, which is what we will cover next.